themsv/temp-shift/docs/development/TECHNICAL_SPEC.md

 #### UI Components and Styling

-- [To be added based on chosen UI library]
+- `Mantine UI`: Build fully functional accessible web applications faster than ever – Mantine includes more than 120 customizable components and 70 hooks to cover you in any situation
 - Purpose: Provide consistent, accessible UI components
 - Benefits: Reduced development time, consistent design

 #### Data Visualization

-- [To be added based on chosen charting library]
+- `ApexChart`: ApexCharts is a modern charting library that helps developers to create beautiful and interactive visualizations for web pages.It is an open-source project licensed under MIT and is free to use in commercial applications.
 - Purpose: Interactive charts and data visualization
 - Benefits: Rich visualization capabilities, performance

 #### Data Grid

-- [To be added based on chosen grid library]
+- `AgGrid`: AG Grid is a high-performance React Data Grid library for building React Tables with unbeatable performance and hundreds of features.
+Available in Community and Enterprise editions.
 - Purpose: Advanced data grid functionality
 - Benefits: Sorting, filtering, grouping capabilities

 ### Development Dependencies